-Situated at the heart of western Zambia is the country’s oldest and largest Park gazetted in the 1950s and extending for 22,400 square kilometers (8600 square miles-almost the same size as Massachusetts or Wales) over three Provinces including the southern, north-western and Central Provinces.
+Situated at the heart of western Zambia is the country’s oldest and largest Park gazetted in the 1950s and extending for 22,400 square kilometers (8600 square miles-almost the same size as Massachusetts or Wales) over three Provinces including the southern, north-western, and Central Provinces.
 With such an enormous size, Kafue is the second largest National Park in Africa and was named after River Kafue.
-Regardless of its size, it is one of the easily accessible Conservation Areas in the country-about two hours’ drive from Livingstone but still remain one of the less-known and generally unexplored places with extensive areas of its virgin bushlands still untouched.
+Regardless of its size, it is one of the easily accessible Conservation Areas in the country-about 2 hours drive from Livingstone but remains one of the less-known and generally unexplored places with extensive areas of its virgin bushlands still untouched.

 Kafue became a Protected Area in 1924 after the British Colonial Government moved the traditional owners of the area-Nkoyo people of Mwene Kabulwebulwe from their ancestral hunting grounds into Mumbwa District in the East and was awarded the National Park status in 1950 by the legendary Norman Carr (19th July 1912-1st April 1997), a British Conservationist working within Southern and Central Africa.